 Brice Samba News: Keeps clean sheet in win

-Samba had two saves and secured a clean sheet in Saturday's 1-0 win against Toulouse.
+Samba registered three saves and secured a clean sheet in Sunday's 4-0 victory versus Nice.

-Samba logged his seventh clean sheet in the season to help Rennes win at home.
-The goalkeeper made two or more saves for the 20th time in 23 starts.
-He will now look to keep the momentum at Nice on Sunday.
+Samba logged his third clean sheet in a row and eighth in the season to help Rennes win on the road, The goalkeeper made three or more saves for the 11th time in 24 starts.
+He will now look to keep things rolling against Lille on Sunday.

 Win Your League With RotoWire!